7phs/area-51/README.md

 ### Statistics

-[Z-test](https://en.wikipedia.org/wiki/Z-test) uses for estimating a quality of a data record.
+[Z-test](https://en.wikipedia.org/wiki/Z-test) uses for estimating the quality of a data record.

-Needs to know mean and standart deviation a feature of partition assigned to a data record to calculate `Z-score`.
+Needs to know to mean and standard deviation a feature of partition assigned to a data record to calculate `Z-score`.

-There are several way to do it:
+There are several ways to do it:

 * collect all data are included into partition;
-* calculating mean and stadnard deviation on a stream of data.
+* calculating mean and standard deviation on a stream of data.

-The solution is implemented the second one based on description at [Rapid calculation methods for standard deviation](https://en.wikipedia.org/wiki/Standard_deviation#Rapid_calculation_methods):
+The solution is implemented the second one based on the description at [Rapid calculation methods for the standard deviation](https://en.wikipedia.org/wiki/Standard_deviation#Rapid_calculation_methods):
 > This is a "one pass" algorithm for calculating variance of n samples without the need to store prior data during the calculation.
 Applying this method to a time series will result in successive values of standard deviation corresponding to n data points as n grows larger with each new sample, rather than a constant-width sliding window calculation.

 ### Engineering

-The solution breaks implementation into two big component:
+The solution breaks implementation into two big components:
 * reading data - responsible for listening of files changes reading, representing data stored in files and stream of bytes;
-* processing data - responsible for parsing stream of bytes into data records, score them and store into destination files.
+* processing data - responsible for parsing a stream of bytes into data records, scoring them, and storing them into destination files.

-A major reason of it is a representing a data as infinite stream for a processor.
+A major reason for it is representing data as an infinite stream for a processor.
-It helps update a source of data and possibly replaced it with stream from network services, etc.
+It helps update a data source and possibly replace it with a stream from network services, etc.

 Important parts of the solution that were implemented to reduce the processing time of data files:

-* Listen OS file events to handle all changes of raw and reference files;
+* Listen to OS file events to handle all changes of raw and reference files;
-* Using a buffer to read data from file and serialize it;
+* Using a buffer to read data from a file and serialize it;
-* Custom CSV reader to reducing overhead of common solution;
+* Custom CSV reader to reducing the overhead of standard solution;
-* Use slices of data buffer to assign as record fields instead of copy data during record's fetching;
+* Use slices of the data buffer to assign as record fields instead of copy data during record's fetching;
-* Parse only significant part of data record (key and features);
+* Parse an only significant part of the data record (key and features);
-* Keep raw representation of data record as slice of bytes to easily serialize it.
+* Keep raw representation of data record as a slice of bytes to easily serialize it.

 ### Benchmark

 Data processing time measurements were taken to determine the overall performance level of the solution.

-Test references contains ~100 000 records and raw data contains ~100 000 records.
+Test reference contains ~100 000 records, and raw data contains ~100 000 records.

 Hardware: